 Shopping in Union Square or Haight-Ashbury

-San Francisco has world-class shopping in Union Square with tons of premier flagship stores and beauty salons, art galleries, and off-Broadway theaters.
+San Francisco has world-class shopping in Union Square with flagship fashion stores and beauty salons, art galleries, and theaters.
 Book a play or set up an appointment for a new hairstyle at the salon!
 Union Square is eclectic and ritzy, the epitome of San Francisco.
 But you should also head over to Haight-Ashbury, the main street for boutiques and independent shops in the city that really represents the region's true hippie and retro styles.
 Just don’t let the fog and clouds fool you and slap on some sunscreen – the UV is very high and a lot of tourists end up looking like lobsters.

 Bike Golden Gate Park

 Rent a bicycle (there are several bike shops located near the major entrances to the park) and head into Golden Gate Park.
 You can see lakes and waterfalls, the Botanical Garden, Japanese Tea Garden, and a paddock with a herd of wild bison.
 Renting a bike will let you see everything you want with time to spare for the de Young Museum or Asian Art Museum, both located in the center of the park.
 On your way out, if you have a car, be sure to check out Ocean Beach on the western end of the park and drive up the Great Highway to Cliff House for great eats and spectacular views of the Pacific Ocean.